 Pierre-Emmanuel Taittinger, President of Champagne Taittinger, has made English Sparkling Wine history today by planting his first vines in Taittinger’s new Domaine Evremond vineyard in Chilham, Kent – the first Grande Marque Champagne House to plant vines in the UK. ...read more

 Pictured: Patrick McGrath, Managing Director & Lynn Murray, Marketing Director of Hatch Mansfield; Rosamund Barton, Director & Chrissy Dorner, Account Director of R&R Teamwork.
-Communications agency R&R Teamwork and wine importer Hatch Mansfield...read more
+Communications agency R&R Teamwork and wine importer Hatch Mansfield scooped the prize...read more